-In the first guarter of 2020, we borrowed \$330 million under our revolving credit facility.
-During the second quarter of 2020, we repaid the amount borrowed.
-On July 14, 2020, we amended to our credit agreement with the banks (as amended, "2020 Credit Agreement").
-The 2020 Credit Agreement now provides for a \$600 million asset-based revolving credit facility maturing on July 14, 2025.
+In the first quarter of 2020, we borrowed \$330 million under our revolving credit facility and subsequently repaid, during the second quarter, the amount borrowed in full.
+On July 14, 2020, we amended our credit agreement with the lenders to provide for a \$600 million asset-based revolving credit facility maturing on July 14, 2025 (as amended, "2020 Credit Agreement").

-At our option, interest is determined by either (1) the eurodollar rate, determined by reference to LIBOR, plus a margin of 1.75 percent to 2.25 percent per annum, or (2) the base rate, determined by reference to the federal funds rate, plus a margin of 0.75 percent to 1.25 percent, in each case, depending on availability under the 2020 Credit Agreement.
+Under the 2020 Credit Agreement, at our option, interest is determined by either (1) the eurodollar rate, determined by reference to LIBOR, plus a margin of 1.75 percent to 2.25 percent per annum, or (2) the base rate, determined by reference to the federal funds rate, plus a margin of 0.75 percent to 1.25 percent, in each case, depending on availability under the 2020 Credit Agreement.
 In addition, we are paying a commitment fee of 0.50 percent per annum on the unused portion of the commitments under the 2020 Credit Agreement.